therealexpertai/nlapi-python/README.md

 ### Classification
-Let's see how to classify documents according the **IPTC Media Topics Taxonomy**; we're going to use a text that has more textual information and then we'll use the matplot lib to show the categorization result
+Let's see how to classify documents according to the [**IPTC Media Topics Taxonomy**](https://iptc.org/standards/media-topics/); we're going to use a text that has more textual information and then we'll use the matplot lib to show a bar chart with the categorization results

 ```python